 The feature was first introduced by HTC (HTC M8), perfected by Huawei (Huawei P9) and followed by Apple (iPhone 7+).
 Portrait photography refers mainly to the ability to take photos with a proper background blur called Bokeh, from a Japanese term).
 The blur makes the photo subject “pop” and brings focus to it, making for nice photo art.

-It’s not like single lens systems are terrible.
+It’s not like single-lens systems are terrible.
 There are some tradeoffs with dual camera phones – sometimes manufacturers use lower quality lenses on both sensors.
-Some have even reported a loss in sharpness of images since the two lenses may not align perfectly.
+Some have even reported a loss in the sharpness of images since the two lenses may not align perfectly.
 But all this is likely a non-issue on higher-end smartphones doing this setup right.

-The iPhone XR available in Red, Yellow, White, Coral, Black and Blue is the best single camera smartphone out there.
-Apart from that, it is packed with upto 64 GB and 128GB capacity, Liquid Retina HD display of 6.1”, IP67 rating, A12 Bionic chip, 4K video recording facilities, 7 MP TrueDepth camera for facial recognition and a battery that lasts up to 1.5 hours longer than iPhone 8 Plus.
-The camera setup is quite simple with a 12MP Wide single rear camera that enables portrait mode with advanced bokeh and Depth Control.
+The iPhone XR available in Red, Yellow, White, Coral, Black and Blue is the best single-camera smartphone out there.
+Apart from that, it is packed with upto 64 GB and 128GB capacity, Liquid Retina HD display of 6.1”, IP67 rating, A12 Bionic chip, 4K video recording facilities, 7-megapixel TrueDepth camera for facial recognition and a battery that lasts up to 1.5 hours longer than iPhone 8 Plus.
+The camera setup is quite simple with a 12-megapixel Wide single rear camera that enables portrait mode with advanced bokeh and Depth Control.
 The photos shot on this iPhone come out really well.